-There are primarily four types of performance marketing types: social media, search, native, and affiliate.
+There are primarily four types of performance marketing: social media, search, native, and affiliate.
 Apart from this, sponsored content and influencer marketing (which are not typically performance marketing methods) can also be used in a performance marketing framework.

-You can use almost all the social media platforms and their self-serve ads platform to run performance marketing campaigns.
+You can use almost all social media platforms and their self-serve ad platforms to run performance marketing campaigns.
 Here are some of the most popular in 2019:

-In case you’re not aware about other search engine advertising platforms, here are some for you:
+In case you are not aware of other search engine advertising platforms, here are some for you:

 Native advertising is a type of advertising that matches the form and function of the platform upon which it appears.

-Basically, the way an appear appears on a website matches the look and feel of the website, making it not look like an ad.
+Basically, the way an ad appears on a website matches the look and feel of the website, making it not look like an ad.

 Affiliate marketing is so popular because it allows so many affiliates around the world to generate passive monthly income.
 Basically, you create an affiliate program for your product.
 People join your program and promote your product.
 And you pay an affiliate commission when a sale is attributed to them.